dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

    on selected fields of base relations, and pointer chains across relations.

-This RSS sub-system is currently in early BETA.
+The RSS sub-system is currently in early BETA.

-As RSS is fairly low level, two add-on modules are available that make it more user friendly by adding certain features.
+As the RSS is fairly low level, two add-on modules are available that make it more user friendly by adding certain features.

 Type-System